Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 2) The second layer implements a multi – head self attention mechanism similar to the one implemented in the first sublayer of the encoder.
 On the decoder side, this multi – head mechanism receives the queries from the previous decoder sub layer and the keys and the values from the output of the encoder.
 This allows the decoder to attend to all the words in the input sequence.

+Question :-

-Question :- Why are we receiving the keys and queries from the encoder and the queries from the decoder?
+    • Why are we receiving the keys and values from the encoder and the queries from the decoder?

 Imagine you're translating a sentence from English to French.
 You read the English sentence (the input) and start thinking of the French words (the output).
 The process of translating involves remembering what each English word means and how it relates to the French words you're choosing.
 In the Transformer model: